LineageOS/android_packages_modules_Virtualization/docs/getting_started/index.md

 ### Pixel 6 and 6 Pro

-If the device is running Android 12, join the [Android Beta Program](https://www.google.com/android/beta) to uprade to Android 13 Beta.
+If the device is running Android 12, join the [Android Beta Program](https://www.google.com/android/beta) to upgrade to Android 13 Beta.

 Once upgraded to Android 13, execute the following command to enable pKVM.